-TITLE All-inclusive music ateliers ART DOMAIN Performance art DURATION A regular weekly after-classes activity with sessions of 40 to 60 minutes, depending on the exercises/tasks planned for each session, the available timeslots and the profile of the group.
+TITLE All-inclusive music ateliers ART DOMAIN Performance art DURATION A regular weekly after-classes activity with sessions of 40 to 60 minutes, depending on the exercises/tasks planned for each session, the available time-slots and the profile of the group.
 The suggested duration does not include the time necessary for preparations.
-STEP BY STEP INSTRUCTIONS The actual music ateliers 1.
-Kick-off with the sessions, maintaining regularity concerning group size and composition (8 to 12 children, unchanged members), duration of the meetings, day of the week.
+STEP BY STEP INSTRUCTIONS The actual music ateliers Kick-off with the sessions, maintaining regularity concerning group size and composition (8 to 12 children, unchanged members), duration of the meetings, day of the week.
 Start each session with a sharing circle in order to understand how everyone is feeling as well as whether certain disruptive events have taken place and might be affecting someone's attention or performance during the session.
-2. Before the start of each session consult with the list of materials and equipment necessary, make sure the music equipment is ready and functioning (do your microphone and music system function, do you have all the tunes and videos you have planned to use during the session, if you will be using music instruments - keyboard, percussions, etc. - are they available and functioning; if you or the students need to dress up or make up - do you have what is needed; if you will be drawing or making collages, do you have the clippings, the drawing tools, the paper, the cutting and gluing items necessary; etc.) 3.
-Depending on the topic of the day and/or the ateliers schedule you have predefined, carry out the planned exercises/games/activities.
-Ideas for activities/games: "Drawing music" - the teacher prepares with a music performance that will be listened to.
+Before the start of each session consult with the list of materials and equipment necessary, make sure the music equipment is ready and functioning (do your microphone and music system function, do you have all the tunes and videos you have planned to use during the session, if you will be using music instruments - keyboard, percussions, etc. - are they available and functioning; if you or the students need to dress up or make up - do you have what is needed; if you will be drawing or making collages, do you have the clippings, the drawing tools, the paper, the cutting and glueing items necessary; etc.) Depending on the topic of the day and/or the ateliers schedule you have predefined, carry out the planned exercises/games/activities.
+"Drawing music" - the teacher prepares with a music performance that will be listened to.
 The children will be asked to paint while listening.
 They should have a block of paper, colored pencils, crayons or water colors.
-"Music and musical instruments of the world" - the teacher prepares with musical pieces and traditional dances from a selected country or region of the world, securing also a typical local instrument, which the students can try out.
-If for example the topic is music and musical instruments from Peru, the teacher can try to find an actual charango to demonstrate in addition to recordings of indigenous people playing it.
+"Music and musical instruments of the world" - the teacher prepares with musical pieces and traditional dances from a selected country or region of the world, securing also a typical local instruments from Peru, the teacher can try to find an actual charango to demonstrate in addition to recordings of indigenous people playing it.
 If there is a student from Bulgaria, experiencing cultural difficulties in a foreign country, the teacher may provide a bagpipe or a fiddle-type instrument called gadulka.
-"Season- and event program and important events, characteristic for the region and the country (for example before Christmas the students illustrate, sing or perform Christmas songs and melodies, dance specific dances and prepare Christmas concerts).